BUDDHIST SOCIETY OF PITTSBURGH

 www.facebook.com/laughingrivers/

-Brief Description: Laughing Rivers Sangha is one of more than a thousand communities worldwide that practices mindfulness as taught by Vietnamese Zen Master Thich Nhat Hanh.
+Brief Description: Laughing Rivers Sangha is one of more than a thousand communities worldwide that practice mindfulness as taught by Vietnamese Zen Master Thich Nhat Hanh.
 Our sangha, or community, has been in existence in Pittsburgh since 1991.
 The Plum Village tradition of Buddhist practice, which we follow, was first established by Zen Master Thich Nhat Hanh in Vietnam in 1966.

 Sangha: Neighborhood Zen

-Address: Greenfield - email for details
+Address: Greenfield

 Contact : Catherine Gammon

-Email: liberationheart@gmail.com
+Email: [email protected]

 Sangha: Olmo Ling Tibetan Bon Center and Institute